hactar-is/wagtail-meilisearch/README.md

 ## Change Log

+#### 0.17.1
+* Fixes a bug where multi_search can fail when a model index doesn't exist.
+For models have no documents meilisearch doesn't create the empty index, so we need to check active indexes before calling multi_search otherwise the entire call fails.

 #### 0.17.0
 * A few small performance and reliability improvements, and a lot of refactoring of the code into multiple files to make future development a bit simpler.